weiyanwy98-rgb/NYC_BUS_UI_SZE/docs/software-interface-agreement/software-interface.md

 ```

 **Usage Notes:**
-- Returns route geometry for all active buses on the specified line
+- Returns route geometry for all active buses on the specified line from nyc server or backend local storage
 - May contain multiple features (one per active bus)
-- Response is cached for 5 minutes per line
+- Response is stored in Backend local storage
-- Maximum 50 line trip responses cached at once (LRU eviction)

 ---